Gain Valuable Knowledge in Liberty University’s Minor in Special Education Online

-If you are interested in a more in-depth study of Special Education, our Bachelor’s degree in Special Education Interdisciplinary Studies is a great stepping stone to the Master of Arts in Teaching Special Education, which is designed for (or can lead to) teacher licensure.
+If you are interested in a more in-depth study of special education, our Bachelor’s degree in Special Education Interdisciplinary Studies is a great stepping stone to the Master of Arts in Teaching Special Education, which is designed for (or can lead to) teacher licensure.
 Our Master of Arts in Teaching- Special Education program is accredited by the National Council for Accreditation of Teacher Education (NCATE) through the Council for the Accreditation of Education Preparation (CAEP) as an education preparation provider.

 What Will You Learn in Our Minor in Special Education Online Program?

-Liberty University’s Minor in Special Education online courses are designed to introduce you to key concepts in special education including learning problems, and intervention for intellectually and physically disabled students.
-The professors and faculty at Liberty are dedicated to training Champions for Christ through a Christian worldview.
+Liberty University’s Minor in Special Education online courses are designed to introduce you to key concepts in special education including learning problems and intervention for intellectually and physically disabled students.
+The professors and faculty at Liberty are dedicated to Training Champions for Christ through a Christian worldview.
 Our mission is that you will take that training and integrate it into your teaching as you prepare students to make this transition.

-Minor in Special Education Courses (15 hours)
+Minor in Special Education Course Requirements (15 hours)

 - EDSP 360 – Learning and Behavior Problems

 - EDSP 370 – Intervention for Students with Intellectual Disabilities